 - Then click OK when done.

-- Log into your financial institution website and accept Cookies and any security measures, as requested by the site.
+- Log into your financial institution's website and accept Cookies and any security measures, as requested by the site.

 - Open Quicken and try your update again.

-- Note: If Internet Explorer > Security level is set too high, it may prevent your system from storing the cookies and security necessary to continue functioning with your financial institution.
+Note: If the Security level is set too high, it may prevent your system from storing the cookies and security necessary to continue functioning with your financial institution.
 Medium security level should be sufficient to store the cookies and security.
 You can re-elevate the security level after a successful connection with your financial institution.
 If the financial institution uses expiring (session) cookies or expiring security, you may have to repeat these steps each time the cookies/security expire.

 Your financial institution cannot resolve this issue.
 If you need assistance, contact Quicken Help & Support.